LIP-Flavour-Anomalies-studies/SummerLIP25/README.md

     - Prepares files to apply trained models on full datasets.
 7. Run `python Machine_Learning/Data_Application/apply_model.py`
     - Applies model to full dataset
-    - Saves ML output and best thr as new branches in the ROOT file.
+    - Saves ML output as new branch in the ROOT file.
 8. Run `python Machine_Learning/Data_Application/weights.py`
     - Computes scaling weights to use in FoM.
 9. Run `python Machine_Learning/Data_Application/FoM.py`
-    - Determines new best threshold based on FoM maximisation.
+    - Determines new best threshold based on FoM maximisation and saves it in json file.
-10. Apply model again to save thresholds after FoM as new branches in ROOT file.

 ---